Visited in 2005, 2007, 2009 (2X) en 2010

 Nevertheless, Tínos has to offer quite a lot, also to regular tourists: the interior of the island is absolutely wonderful, it is fairly green and there are a lot of small villages; there are many chapels, skilfully decorated pigeon towers, beautiful beaches and also the marvellous hiking trails.

 Tínos is situated on the busy shipping route to Mýkonos: it is to be reached easily from the harbour of Rafína (there is a special bus to Rafína from the airport!).
 After about 2 hours of sailing the boat stops in Gávrio on the island of Andros, and after 4 hours you arrive at Tínos.
-But also from the Piraeus, the main port of Athens, there are a number of connections every day: the Highspeed-boats and also modern ships such as the Blue Star take care of some fast connections via Sýros and Tínos to Mýkonos – in this case the crossing to Tínos takes about three hours and a half.
-There are also a lot of direct connections with the island of Páros, the central island of the Cyclades.
-You often have to pass the isle of Páros in order to continue to the other Cyclades, although the small Panagía Chozoviótissa and the Panagía Tínou even bring you to the islands of Santoríni, Síkinos and Folégandros and this throughout the year.
+But also from the Piraeus, the main port of Athens, there are a number of connections every day: the Highspeed-boats and also modern ships such as the Blue Star Ithaki take care of some fast connections via Sýros and Tínos to Mýkonos – in this case the crossing to Tínos takes about three hours and a half.
+In summer, there is also a direct connection with the island of Páros, the central island of the Cyclades (by the Seajet 2).

 The capital of Tínos, called Tínos or Chóra, is pleasant little town.
 It is dominated by the large building of the Panagía Evangelístria; the one-kilometre-long boulevard of Megalocharis leads to this church.
 On the side of this road there is a strip of carpet for pilgrims who want to undertake the trip to the church on their knees.
 The interior of the church is remarkable because of the large number of ex votoes, often also small silver ships.
 The new harbour is located a little on the side of the centre and it does not offer you anything in particular; the old harbour promenade is quite nice and, as often, it is flanked by restaurants, shops and bars.